-Ashley James Scandalous Nipple Show At The You Win Again Premier
+Ashley James Wears Nipple-Revealing Outfit At The ‘You Win Again’ Premiere

-Ashley James tried to steal the show at the You Win Again Premier with her sheer outfit which did not disappoint as far as providing a nipple show was concerned.
+Ashley James tried to steal the show at the You Win Again premiere with her sheer outfit which did not disappoint as far as providing a nipple show was concerned.

-Ashley showed up for the premier event with a very interesting choice of style which included a sheer top that did a poor job covering up her boobs a pair of jeans and black boots.
-It was not the best outfit that she has ever rocked though it did manage to raise some eyebrows specifically because of the fact that her top was see-through and so was her bra, thus exposing her nipples.
+Ashley showed up for the premiere event with a very interesting choice of style which included a sheer top that did a poor job covering up her boobs, a pair of jeans, and black boots.
+It was not the best outfit that she has ever rocked, though it did manage to raise some eyebrows specifically because her top was see-through and so was her bra, thus exposing her nipples.
+Check out an NSFW pic of her outfit here.

 “Shout out to Blue Bella for making a bra so cute I had to show it off,” the 29-year-old lifestyle and fashion blogger wrote on Instagram before attending the premier event.